AlexBezuska/response/README.md

 *  eleminate need to prefix URLs with 'http://'
 *  Library of devices and allow users to select groups of devices.
-*  add feature to rotate devices
+*  device rotation
+*  zoom slider
-*  add ability to select independant urls per device
+*  independant urls per device